The SeaGoat platform forReal Estate Due Diligence

 With SITUS

 Reviews staged findings inline.
-Mismatches are flagged at entry and tracked. caught before export, not after.
+Mismatches are flagged at entry and tracked.
+Caught before export, not after.

 LenderOld Way

 Waits for the complete report.
-The reserve number isn't separated from the narrative. you can't get one without the other.
+The reserve number isn't separated from the narrative.
+You can't get one without the other.

 With SITUS